Speaking and presentations to inspire audiences to get women and girls excited about STEM/CTE

 A nationally-recognized expert on women and workforce development issues, Donna has testified before the U.S. Congress and appeared extensively in the news media.
 Her media appearances include CNN, Fox Morning News, C-Span and The Merrow Report on National Public Radio.
 She has been quoted in major newspapers such as The Washington Post, The Wall Street Journal, and The Chicago Tribune.
-Some of her most recent conference presentations include the American Society for Engineering Education (ASEE), Advanced Technological Education (ATE), and High Impact Technology Exchange (HI-TEC).
+Her Keynote presentations include “Engaging Girls in Engineering Classes and Career Pathways”, Engineering for Kids National Conference; “Closing the Gender Gap in STEM Fields.”
+Idaho STEM Innovations Conference.

-Ms. Milgram's diverse and extensive experience includes serving as Principal Investigator for 4 National Science Foundation grants and as Project Director of a U.S. Department of Labor and a National Institute of Justice grant.
-Prior to founding IWITTS, she spent a year as Congressional Aide on Capitol Hill, testified before Congress, and drafted the Women in Apprenticeship and Nontraditional Occupations Act (WANTO).
+Ms. Milgram's diverse and extensive experience includes serving as Principal Investigator for 5 National Science Foundation grants and as Project Director of a U.S. Department of Labor and a National Institute of Justice grant.
+She has testified before Congress as an expert on women and workforce development on 3 occasions.
+Prior to founding IWITTS, she spent a year as Congressional Aide on Capitol Hill and drafted the Women in Apprenticeship and Nontraditional Occupations Act (WANTO).
 In addition, she is a noted author and an authority on women in law enforcement.

-Unlocking the Secrets to Successfully Recruiting and Retaining Women and Girls in STEM
+Unlocking the Secrets to Successfully Recruiting and Retaining Women and Girls in STEM/CTE

 - American Society for Engineering Education (ASEE) Conference (2011)